alex-precosky/Powerline_Datalog_Preprocessor/README.md

 - Timestamped telemetry is always in chronological order.
 I.e. whatever transport brings in the data is assumed to serve to guarantee in-order delivery
 - Input data is properly formed.
 I.e. it will never fail to be parsed correctly according to its schema

+## Unit Testing

-Individual classes will be unit tested to assume their correct output.
+Individual classes will be unit tested to assure their correct output, such as:
+* Reading of lines correctly from a file by **DatalogFileLoader**
+* Writing of lines to a file by **DatalogFileWriter**
+* Parsing of telemetry into a **TelemetryRecord** object by **PowerlineDataProcessor**

-Object mocking will be used with the DataProcessor class to ensure it calls the correct methods that have been injected into it.
+Object mocking will be used with the **DataProcessor** class to ensure it calls the correct methods that have been injected into it.

+## Integration Testing

+A file with hand-calculated outputs should be passed through the program to verify correctness.

-## PowerlineDataProcessor
+## Acceptance

-The PowerlineDataProcessor will use object mocking to make sure it calls an input function and an output function.

-Parsing will be tested with unittests
+The unit tests and integration test must all pass.